-200?
-Pieland / Taito
+2004 Pieland / Taito

 Just a brief review to show you an unseen glimpse of a rather nifty Bubble Bobble conversion which never was on the Mobile platform.
 Mobile gaming became big business during the turn of the millennium, and just as with old consoles and computers, the platform also sees its fair share of scrapped titles.

-This particular development for Ste was done shortly after the bankruptcy of Acclaim to strengthen up his CV
+This particular development for Ste was done shortly after the bankruptcy of Acclaim to strengthen up his CV:

-I was looking around and educating myself in Java and mobile gaming to see if it was a viable option.
-Theres a lot of development in it and yeah, it is a bit like the old days tight memory constraints and one person doing everything.
+“I was looking around and educating myself in Java and mobile gaming to see if it was a viable option.
+There’s a lot of development in it and yeah, it is a bit like the old days tight memory constraints and one person doing everything.

 Working on a version of Bubble Bobble for mobiles was very interesting.
 It was a demo to show what was possible on a low spec phone, which made it feel similar in terms of development – at least the memory squeeze – and strangely familiar considering it was almost 20 years since I last worked on the C64 version.

 So for now we can at least take a glimpse of a great little conversion, but it seems that no-one will be playing this anytime soon apart from Ste himself.